balena-io/debugging-masterclass/README.md

 * Understand the balenaEngine's role, including key concepts.
 * Be able to look at kernel logs, and determine some common faults.
 * Work with media issues, including dealing with full media, working with customer data, and diagnosing corruption issues.
-* Understand why your device's status is Online (Heartbeat Only) or Online (VPN Only) and how it can be impacting your application.
+* Understand why your device's status is Online (Heartbeat Only) or Online (VPN Only) and how it can be impacting your app.